optimald/pentara-app/docs/ONBOARDING_QUESTIONS.md

 Section 9 — Belief Shifts

-What old belief holds you back? (e.g. “If the routine breaks, I collapse.”)
+What old belief holds you back? (e.g. "If the routine breaks, I collapse.")

-Rewrite it into a new belief you want the voices to reinforce. (e.g. “I carry the routine with me.”)
+Rewrite it into a new belief you want the voices to reinforce. (e.g. "I carry the routine with me.")

 Any mantras or reminders you want Pentara to echo back to you?